 However, before-tax contributions may not be as tax-effective for low-income earners.
 If you're a low income earner and are looking for ways to boost your super, a government co-contribution could be a good alternative.

 There is a limit on the total amount of concessional contributions (before tax) that can be made into your super account each financial year.
 Concessional contributions are your employer contributions (including those made as salary sacrifice) and personal contributions you claim as a tax deduction.
 If you go over the limit, you might pay extra tax.

-The concessional contribution cap for everyone, regardless of age, is $27,500 per annum in the 2022/23 financial year.
+The concessional contribution cap for everyone, regardless of age, is $27,500 a financial year.

 Your cap may be higher if your total super balance is below $500,000 on 30 June and the contributions made to your account are below the cap in previous financial years.
 This is known as the carry forward of unused concessional contributions cap.
 You can check if you have available cap capacity using the ATO services via your myGov account.

 If your income and concessional (before-tax) contributions during the financial year total more than $250,000 (this is the threshold for 2022/23 financial year) you could pay an additional 15% tax (up to 30% in total) on some or all the contributions made to your super in the financial year.
 If you have to pay the extra tax, you’ll receive a notice of assessment from the ATO.
 You can pay the extra tax directly or allow the ATO to release it from your super fund.